patternhelloworld/docker-blue-green-runner/README.md

 # [NOTE] Initially, since the sample project does not have the "vendor" installed, the Health Check stage may take longer.
 bash run.sh
 ```
-and test with the Postman samples (./samples/laravel-crud-boilerplate/reference/postman) and debug with the following instruction ( https://github.com/Andrew-Kang-G/laravel-crud-boilerplate#debugging ).
+Open https://localhost:8080 (NO http. see .env. if you'd like http, change APP_URL) in your browser, and test with the Postman samples (./samples/laravel-crud-boilerplate/reference/postman) and debug with the following instruction ( https://github.com/Andrew-Kang-G/laravel-crud-boilerplate#debugging ).

-## How to Start with a Java Sample (Local, PORT: 8200).
+## How to Start with a Java Sample (Local & Real, PORT: 8200).
 ```shell
 # First, as the sample project requires MySQL8, run it separately.
 # You can use your own MySQL8 Docker or just clone "https://github.com/Andrew-Kang-G/docker-my-sql-replica"